 A more prosaic trip to the London area, with a more manageable 35mm camera, was made to photograph holes in the roofs of a number of houses near Heathrow airport where a combination of weather conditions would lead to the roof tiles being sucked off (see photo) as planes passed low over the houses.
-Some of the residents were more than a bit peeved when it happened more than once.
+Some of the residents were somewhat peeved when it happened more than once.
+See montage above.

 The most dramatic event I experienced at BRE took place in one of the astoundingly large airship hangars at Cardington in Bedforshire.
 It required all the staff of our photographic and film department (there were more than you could believe) plus our counterparts from the related Fire and Timber research stations to film the destruction by fire of full scale recreation of a section of a new hospital building.
 The experiment, from distant memories, was to test the materials used in this building to assess how long they stayed fire retardant before igniting (there was an insurance issue I think).
 The only way to find the answers in this specific set of circumstances was to set fire to a replica and record it; an opportunity eagerly awaited by the Fire research team who were all rumoured to be pyromaniacs – with a license to burn!